-Black or White?
-Into the Mind of the Hacker
+Black Hat vs. White Hat Hacking: Into the Mind of the Hacker

+What’s the difference between black hat vs white hat hackers?
 Hackers of all kinds dominate both our headlines and our movie screens.
-That can be attributed to the increasing importance of cybersecurity, an uptick in cybercrime and espionage, or simply the fact that hackers are cool.
+That can be attributed to the increasing importance of cybersecurity, an uptick in cybercrime and espionage, or simply the fact that hackers are perceived to be cool.